-Colleges and universities should adopt measures to reduce infection spread on campus through a site-specific plan.
+Government agencies should adopt measures to reduce infection spread through a site-specific plan.
 Those involved in the development of such a plan should include managers with decision-making authority, union representatives, health and safety activists, health services staff, housekeeping and administrative units.
-The number and job descriptions of people assigned will depend on the size and scope of the facility.
+The number and job descriptions of people assigned will depend on the size and scope of the facility or operation.
 The plan should address the following activities, along with any others that may be required by oversight agencies:

-- Assessing risk to students and employees. - 2.
-Education and training for employees and students. - 3.
-Facility readiness: signage, supplies and staffing. - Housekeeping.
+- Assessing risk to employees.

+- 2. Education and training for employees.

+- 3. Facility readiness: signage, supplies and staffing.

+- Housekeeping.

-The plan should assess needs, decide how the facility will implement the activities, and identify resources for handling a student who presents with symptoms suspicious for COVID-19.
+The plan should assess needs, decide how the facility will implement the activities, and identify resources for handling employees or a community member who presents with symptoms suspicious for COVID-19.
 Regular meetings should be held to report the status of preparations and CDC updates.

-Assessing the Risk to Students and Employees and Measures to Maintain Their Health
+Assessing the Risk to Employees and Measures to Maintain Their Health

-The plan should assess the potential exposure risks for all facility employees and students, including those who live in university housing.
+The plan should assess the potential exposure risks for all facility employees.

-- Consider staff who provide healthcare, sanitation or services that require prolonged close contact. - Review the sick leave policy and encourage staff and students to stay home while ill.
-Encourage faculty to adapt their attendance policies for students. - Provide guidance to students and staff living in university housing on infection control practices and the availability of campus health facilities. - Consider offering influenza vaccinations on campus.
+- Consider staff who provide healthcare, sanitation or services that require prolonged close contact. - Review the sick leave policy and encourage staff to stay home while ill. - Consider offering influenza vaccinations on site.